mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The presence of a `ratchet_tree` extension in a GroupInfo message does not result in any changes to the GroupContext extensions for the group.
 The ratchet tree provided is simply stored by the client and used for MLS operations.

+If this extension is not provided in a Welcome message, then the client will need to fetch the ratchet tree over some other channel before it can generate or process Commit messages.
+Applications should ensure that this out-of-band channel is provided with security protections equivalent to the protections that are afforded to Proposal and Commit messages.
+For example, an application that encrypts Proposal and Commit messages might distribute ratchet trees encrypted using a key exchanged over the MLS channel.

 # Extensibility